 The guide will then talk about compensation.
-There are two factors which go into how much compensation your claim will be worth.
+There are two factors that go into how much compensation your claim will be worth.
 One is the severity of the injury itself; the other is the financial and emotional impact it has had on you.

-Finally we will go over how our personal injury solicitors can help you and the benefits of making a no win no fee claim with them.
+Finally, we will go over how our personal injury solicitors can help you and the benefits of making a no win no fee claim with them.

 Whiplash is a type of injury you can suffer to your neck.
-It is what happens when the soft tissues in your neck: the ligaments, and tendons which connect muscles and bones, get pulled or torn by hard and sudden movements of the head.
+It is what happens when the soft tissues in your neck: the ligaments, and tendons that connect muscles and bones, get pulled or torn by hard and sudden movements of the head.
 Muscles and nerves in the neck can also be damaged by whiplash.
-This is essentially the same kind of injury that occurs in wrist and ankle sprains, so whiplash is also sometimes referred to as neck sprain.
+This is essentially the same kind of injury that occurs in wrist and ankle sprains, so whiplash is also sometimes referred to as a neck sprain.

-Whiplash injuries are most commonly caused by car accidents, especially rear ending accidents, but they can also be caused by injuries in contact sports and are also associated with child abuse, where shaking a child can cause them.
+Whiplash injuries are most commonly caused by car accidents, especially rear-ending accidents, but they can also be caused by injuries in contact sports and are also associated with child abuse, where shaking a child can cause them.
 For more information about car accident claims go here.

-Whiplash injuries are not life threatening and often they have no lasting effects after a few weeks have passed except in severe cases.
-However they can be very painful and can significantly impair your ability to go about your normal activities in the short term.
+Whiplash injuries are not life-threatening and often they have no lasting effects after a few weeks have passed except in severe cases.
+However, they can be very painful and can significantly impair your ability to go about your normal activities in the short term.
 The symptoms of whiplash will not normally manifest until several hours have passed since the accident, sometimes not until the day after and may continue to worsen over the next few days.

 There may be bruising or swelling along with abrasions on or around your neck which manifest in the hours and days following your accident.
 The symptoms which will impact you will be stiffness and soreness in your neck, making it difficult and painful to turn your head.
 You may also experience headaches, dizziness, tinnitus, blurred sight, some memory loss and discomfort or difficulty swallowing and drinking.
 Beyond your head and your neck you may also experience numbness, pins and needles and involuntary muscle twitches and spasms in your arms and hands.